jonasbn/til/mermaid/diagram_with_mermaid.md

     local repo-->>$HOME: exit
 ```

+When fetching the version from **chezmoi** I found out it was also **Mermaid** well I just needed a reference diagram for my experiment.

 But I ran into another problem. **Mermaid** is supported for Markdown on GitHub, which is marvelous, but it does not seem to be supported for pages, you can compare, these two versions:

 - [GitHub][TIL]